jsforce/jsforce/README.md

 });
 ```

-`Report#executeAsync(options, callback)` executes the report asynchronously in Salesforce, registering an instance to the report to lookup the executed result in future.
+`Report#executeAsync(options)` executes the report asynchronously in Salesforce, registering an instance to the report to lookup the executed result in future.

 ```javascript
 var instanceId;